PoisotLab/ms_metaweb_transfer/manuscript.md

-Because the confidence intervals on the inferred trait space are probably over-estimates, we decided to apply a thresholding step to the interactions after the data inflation [@fig:thresholds]. @Cirtwill2021BuiFoo highlight a number of strategies to threshold probabilistic networks.
+Because the confidence intervals on the inferred trait space are probably over-estimates, we decided to apply a thresholding step to the interactions after the data inflation [@fig:thresholds]. @Cirtwill2021BuiFoo proposed a number of strategies to threshold probabilistic networks.
 Their methods assume the underlying data to be tag-based sequencing, which represents interactions as co-occurrences of predator and prey within the same tags; this is conceptually